 - 1. Achieve a grade of "CR" (PASS) in all Phase I-1 and I-2 curricular units. - a.
-Students achieving a grade of "NC" (FAIL) in one Phase I-1 and/or Phase I-2 curricular component (see definition above) have two options: - 1) A single opportunity to take the "Re-Test" or - 2) Petition CSPE to develop an alternative plan such as repeating the year. - b.
+Students achieving a grade of "NC" (FAIL) in one Phase I-1 and/or Phase I-2 curricular component (see definition above) have two options: - i.
+A single opportunity to take the "Re-Test" or - ii.
+Petition CSPE to develop an alternative plan such as repeating the year. - b.
 If a passing grade is not achieved on the re-test, the student must petition CSPE to repeat Phase I-1 and/or Phase I-2.
-CSPE will review the student's overall academic progress and his/her individual circumstances and decide on repetition of the phase versus dismissal.

-- c.
-If a student achieves a grade of "NC" (FAIL) in two Phase I-1 or two Phase I-2 curricular components the student is placed on a Leave of Absence and must petition CSPE to repeat Phase I-1 or Phase I-2 or be dismissed from medical school.
+CSPE will review the student's overall academic progress and his/her individual circumstances and decide on repetition of the phase versus dismissal. - c.
+If a student achieves a grade of "NC" (FAIL) in two Phase I-1 or two Phase I-2 curricular components the student is placed on a leave of absence and must petition CSPE to repeat Phase I-1 or Phase I-2 or be dismissed from medical school.
 Re-tests are not permitted for more than one Phase I component. - d.
 Students who achieve a "NC" (FAIL) due to professionalism concerns may be dismissed from medical school without the opportunity for remediation. - e.
-Students who achieve a "NC" (FAIL) on more than two Phase I-1 or Phase I-2 curricular units are not given an opportunity to re-test and are dismissed from medical school. - 2.
-Submit the required Mentored Scholarly Project Plan by the deadline. - 3.
-Demonstrate ethical and professional standards of behavior expected of University of New Mexico students and health care providers. - 4.
-Pass the USMLE Step 1 exam.
-Procedures, including deadlines and consequences for missing deadlines, and for scheduling and taking the USMLE Step 1 exam are detailed in the Student Handbook and are strictly enforced.
-If, because of an unexpected delay in reporting of scores by the NBME, a student starts a Phase II clerkship and subsequently receives a failing score on USMLE Step 1, the student may finish the clerkship he/she is currently enrolled in but may not initiate any other clerkship until a passing score is documented.
+Students who achieve a "NC" (FAIL) on more than two Phase I-1 or Phase I-2 curricular units are not given an opportunity to re-test and are referred to CSPE for dismissal from medical school. - 2.
+Demonstrate ethical and professional standards of behavior expected of University of New Mexico students and health care providers. - 3.
+Pass USMLE Step 1.
+Procedures, including deadlines and consequences for missing deadlines, and for scheduling and taking USMLE Step 1, are detailed in the Student Handbook and are strictly enforced.
+If, because of an unexpected delay in reporting of scores by the National Board of Medical Examiners (NBME), a student starts a Phase II clerkship and subsequently receives a failing score on USMLE Step 1, the student may finish the clerkship in which he/she is currently enrolled but may not initiate any other clerkship until a passing score is documented.
 Students who fail USMLE Step 1 on the initial attempt are allowed only two additional attempts to pass.
 Time preparing for, taking the exam, and awaiting results count against the six-year rule.
-Students must pass USMLE Step 1 within 12 months of the start of the original deadline for their class.
+Students must pass USMLE Step 1 within six months of the start of the original deadline for their class.
 MD/PhD students must take USMLE Step 1 before beginning the PhD component of their studies.

-TEST REMEDIATION IN PHASE I WHEN STUDENT RECEIVES:
+TEST REMEDIATION IN PHASE I: